-Your prison sentence doesn’t have to stop you from reaching your goals.
+A prison sentence doesn’t have to stop someone from reaching their goals.

-There are programs you or a loved one can complete in prison that will improve life outcomes after release.
-One of those programs is HopeWorks’ adult education program.
-Through this program, inmates in Shelby County Division of Corrections can earn their HiSET.
-To enter the program, you have to enroll in HopeWorks’ Personal and Career Development within SCDC.
-Learn more about that program here.
+There are programs in prison that will improve life outcomes after release.
+One of those programs is HopeWorks’ Adult Education which helps inmates in Shelby County Division of Corrections earn their High School Equivalency diploma.

 What’s the process?

 - From there, classes start.
-Based on your TABE test, our team of teachers guides you through structured lessons that fill in information gaps you need to know for your HiSET test.
+Based on the TABE scores, our team of teachers guide students through structured lessons that will prepare them for the HiSET test.

-- You’ll hone your skills.
-HopeWorks AE graduates leave HopeWorks as better thinkers, better readers, stronger at math and ready to take on their next life goal.
+- HopeWorks AE graduates leave HopeWorks as better thinkers, better readers, stronger at math and ready to take on their next life goal.

-- You’ll feel accomplished.
-There is a lot to be said about finishing something you started.
-When you earn your HiSET, you’ll feel the satisfaction of completing your high school experience.
+- There is a lot to be said about finishing something you started.
+Completing a high school education is a satisfying feeling.

-- You’ll make your loved ones proud.
-No matter who fills the seats at your graduation ceremony – children, siblings, cousins, friends, partners or parents – you’ll make them proud.
+- It is an opportunity to make family members proud.
+No matter who fills the seats at the graduation ceremony – children, siblings, cousins, friends, partners or parents – they will be proud of the accomplishment.

 - Having a High School diploma gives access to more career opportunities than without one.
 On the average, a person with their HiSET has much more earning potential, an estimated $10,000 per year more!